COVID 19 support arrangements

 From our team, clients, partners & guests

 Q: How to create a committed team in one of the most competitive of tech cities?
 A: Recruit talented women returning to work and support their career goals!
-Our Pune, India office focuses on advanced Analytics and building the INSIGHT platform for ‘On Demand’ analytics for the Retail, Fashion and Finance sectors.
-The challenge of
+Our Pune, India office focuses on advanced Data Analytics.
+It is here we are building our INSIGHT platform.
+This is a ‘On Demand’ analytics platform for the

 -> Continue reading C-BIA: Empowering Women in Tech!

--> Continue reading 21st Century Application Outsourcing: Saving Money AND Improving Customer Satisfaction
+-> Continue reading 21st Century IT Outsourcing: Saving Money AND Improving Customer Satisfaction!

 Recorded a few years ago at Exponential Medicine 2016 by the founder of AIMed, Dr. Anthony Chang, MD, MBA MPH.
 It is still a great introduction to the opportunities and challenges of making better use of data and adopting AI and ML in healthcare.
 We are proud to be a part of the AIMed community